 What are drivers on Mac?

 Most computer users usually associate drivers with Windows PCs rather than Macs.
 That’s because macOS doesn’t need driver software for a lot of hardware — ‘it just works.’
 One example would be a Wi-Fi chip.
 Often, Windows PCs use third-party Wi-Fi cards that need drivers in order to work with the PC.
-Macs, on the other hand, always have Wi-Fi built-in and the necessary software is integrated into the operating system.
+Macs, on the other hand, always have Wi-Fi built-in, and the necessary software is integrated into the operating system.